Here's How Your Trade Barrick Gold Corporation (GOLD) Aggressively Right Now

 GOLD’s Market Performance

-GOLD stocks went down by -5.98% for the week, with a monthly drop of -10.22% and a quarterly performance of 20.20%, while its annual performance rate touched 7.10%.
-The volatility ratio for the week stands at 2.61% while the volatility levels for the past 30 days are set at 2.65% for Barrick Gold Corporation.
-The simple moving average for the period of the last 20 days is -8.69% for GOLD stocks with a simple moving average of 9.04% for the last 200 days.
+GOLD stocks went up by 0.49% for the week, with a monthly drop of -8.90% and a quarterly performance of 16.83%, while its annual performance rate touched -4.38%.
+The volatility ratio for the week stands at 3.32% while the volatility levels for the past 30 days are set at 2.75% for Barrick Gold Corporation.
+The simple moving average for the period of the last 20 days is -6.18% for GOLD stocks with a simple moving average of 9.32% for the last 200 days.

-Volatility was left at 2.65%, however, over the last 30 days, the volatility rate increased by 2.61%, as shares sank -9.05% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +0.36% upper at present.
+Volatility was left at 2.75%, however, over the last 30 days, the volatility rate increased by 3.32%, as shares sank -9.96% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -0.53% lower at present.

-During the last 5 trading sessions, GOLD fell by -5.98%, which changed the moving average for the period of 200-days by +4.89% in comparison to the 20-day moving average, which settled at $24.32.
-In addition, Barrick Gold Corporation saw 17.42% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, GOLD rose by +0.49%, which changed the moving average for the period of 200-days by +8.10% in comparison to the 20-day moving average, which settled at $23.77.
+In addition, Barrick Gold Corporation saw 18.00% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for GOLD